XiyueYuan/Portfolio/portfolio_site/public/blog/Madam_butterfly.en.md

 ### Love and Death

 --Love duet--
-To Cio-Cio-San, love was never an emotion — it was a solemn vow.
-When she said, “I changed my faith,” it wasn’t just religious conversion from Shinto to Christianity.
-It meant she handed her life over for Pinkerton to decide: Who he is defines who I become.
-After all, just a fifteen-year-old girl still holding the purest expectations toward this world.

 In Madama Butterfly, the love duet at the end of Act 1, Viene la sera (“Night Falls”), and the death trio near the end of Act 3, Io so che alle pene (literally: “I know she is suffering”), stand as the two most crucial turning points of the entire opera.
 One is enchanting, romantic in tone and harmony.
 The other is heartbreaking, tragic to the bone.
 They echo each other — beginning with love sealed like a promise, ending with death delivered like a consequence.